bcgov/aporeto-demo-project/README.md

 ### Step 1: Pre-Flight Check

-Before you deploy this application you should remove any `quick start` policy created automatically or otherwise.
-To check if you have quick start policy run the following command:
+Before you deploy this application you should remove any existing policy created automatically or otherwise.
+To check if you have any existing policy run the following command:

 ```console
 oc get nsp
 ```

-If you see these three policies they need to be deleted:
+On OCP4 there are no default policies, however, on OCP 3.11 you may see these three policies.
+If you do, they need to be deleted:

 ```console
 NAME                        AGE